aierlma/manga-image-translator/README.md

 1. Use diffusion model based inpainting to achieve near perfect result, but this could be much slower.
 2. ~~**IMPORTANT!!!HELP NEEDED!!!** The current text rendering engine is barely usable, we need your help to improve text rendering!~~
-3. Text rendering area is determined by detected text lines, not speech bubbles.\
-   This works for images without speech bubbles, but making it impossible to decide where to put translated English text.
+3. Text rendering area is determined by detected text lines, not speech bubbles.This works for images without speech bubbles, but making it impossible to decide where to put translated English text.
 I have no idea how to solve this.
 4. [Ryota et al.](https://arxiv.org/abs/2012.14271) proposed using multimodal machine translation, maybe we can add ViT features for building custom NMT models.
-5. Make this project works for video(rewrite code in C++ and use GPU/other hardware NN accelerator).\
-   Used for detecting hard subtitles in videos, generating ass file and remove them completely.
+5. Make this project works for video(rewrite code in C++ and use GPU/other hardware NN accelerator).Used for detecting hard subtitles in videos, generating ass file and remove them completely.
 6. ~~Mask refinement based using non deep learning algorithms, I am currently testing out CRF based algorithm.~~
 7. ~~Angled text region merge is not currently supported~~
 8. Create pip repository